GoN Enumes: Business = 4 / Slavery = -4 Mantra: TER CHU MIG NOF

 - Basic Faculties: Expansion in all its forms, rules abundance, affluence, fortune, luck, prosperity, riches, wealth.
 Also rules long distance communication, long distance travel, legal matters, taxation, investments, higher education and academic matters, the deeper mind and all those who are in a position to help by providing opportunities.

-Z(enseide)'s oracular keys of the Ergi Seidr heuristica
+Oracular keys of the Ergi Seidr heuristic

-- ZZ Planet Atu: 10 The Grind
+- ZZ Planet Atu: 10.
+The Grind

 - ZZ Planet Atu Alt: The Game or the Furies & Fates or Reputation Economics